dangoncalves/docker-dns/README.md

 The project's goal is just to resolve docker containers' name into IP address.
 This first version do the job, but there are still some things to do like:
+ * add a Dockerfile to start the server
  * add tests
  * add networks support
  * add AAAA queries support